-- The Long-Term Preservation Provider is liable under the rules of causing damage outside of contract in the Civil Code of the Republic of Hungary [4] in relation to third parties (such as the Relying Party) that are not in a contractual relationship with it. - The Long-Term Preservation Provider will pay compensation for damages with the limitations specified in its regulations, and the service contracts concluded with Clients for proven damages that occur in the scope of its responsibility (see the section Limitation of Liability 8.8.).
+- The Long-Term Preservation Provider assumes responsibility for compliance with the procedures described in Certificate Policies it supports; - The Long-Term Preservation Provider assumes responsibility as its own for the damages caused during the provision of the service by its subcontractors; - The Long-Term Preservation Provider is liable under the rules of liability for breach of contract in the Civil Code of the Republic of Hungary [4] in relation to the Clients which are in a contractual relationship with it. - The Long-Term Preservation Provider is liable under the rules of causing damage outside of contract in the Civil Code of the Republic of Hungary [4] in relation to third parties (such as the Relying Party) that are not in a contractual relationship with it. - The Long-Term Preservation Provider will pay compensation for damages with the limitations specified in its regulations, and the service contracts concluded with Clients for proven damages that occur in the scope of its responsibility (see the section Limitation of Liability 8.8.).